marcodelmastro/AdventOfCode2023/README.md

 * [Day 14](Day14.ipynb).
 More matrix manipulation with `numpy`, using `np.rot90` to recycle the tilting function for different directions.
 As it often happens in AOC, Part 2 can be solved by looking for a period in the results of the repetitive operation, and extrapolate to the final result accordingly.
 Using `hash(np.array.tobyte())` to store intermediate results in a diction lay and quickly check for repetitions.

 * [Day 15](Day15.ipynb).
 Custom hashing function (and I was initially expecting Part 2 to require hashing very long string, and to have to optimize the hashing function...), then registry manipulation according to addresses and instructions.

+* [Day 16](Day16.ipynb).
+First use of a `queue` of the year, visited conditions to be checked against position and entry direction to avoid infinite loops.
+Part 2 trivial once part 1 was working.